Integrate bots

 How to integrate

-We can be integrated to almost any bot platform with little work.
-You simply need to develop a small adaptor layer that will convert between the bots messaging API and our API.
+We can be integrated to almost any bot platform; you just need to develop a small adaptor layer that converts between the bot’s messaging API and our API.

-• Chat API - Use this API if you will be using a combination of bots and chat agent teams
+• Chat API - if you want to use a combination of bots and chat agent teams.

-• One API - Use this API if you all your communication will be via your bot
+• One API - if all of your communication is through your bot.

-In this integration communication with the customer will involve bots and human agents working in collaboration to meet your customers needs.
-The Chat API will be used to send and receive messages from your teams to the customer across all supported channels.
+With the Chat API, communication with the customer involves both bots and human agents working in collaboration to meet your customers’ needs.
+The Chat API can be used to send and receive messages from your teams to the customer across all supported channels.

-The chat API allows teams to have conversations assigned to them to be resolved, and agents are assigned to teams.
-The bot would be associated with a team and would handle all the conversations for that team.
-The bot will be able to transfer a conversation to another team whenever it feels it is appropriate, and often this will be a team of humans to take over when the bot cannot handle the customers needs.
+The Chat API allows teams to have conversations assigned to them to be resolved, and agents are assigned to teams.
+A bot can be associated with a team to handle all the conversations for that team.
+The bot can transfer a conversation to another team whenever it feels it is appropriate, and often this is a team of humans to take over when the bot cannot handle the customer’s needs.

 • chat:ra